-The journal Sandgrouse is the journal for members published twice a year.
 It focuses on publishing papers which are submitted independently and are peer-reviewed.
 There are sections that highlight bird records from around the region, as well as general information of interest to OSME members.
-Two issues of Sandgrouse, Volumes 37(1) and 37(2) were produced during the year.
+Two issues of Sandgrouse, Volumes 38(1) and 38(2) were produced during the year.

 Back issues of Sandgrouse, subject to a three-year embargo on the most recent issues, are freely available in a variety of electronic formats on the Biodiversity Heritage Library website.
-During the year this was extended to include the OSME Bulletin published from 1978 to 1995, and the publications of the Ornithological Society of Turkey: Bird Report numbers 1-4, 1966-1975 and Bulletin numbers 1-15, 1969-1977.